 Since the luminosity distance depends on the assumed cosmological model, the Hubble diagram ( $D_L$ vs. redshift) of Type Ia SNe can be used to constrain cosmological parameters such as the sum of the matter density ( $\Omega_m$ ), the cosmological constant ( $\Omega\lambda$ ) and the radiation density ( $\Omega_r$ ).
-Observations of Type Ia SNe are consistent with the cosmological model of a flat Universe ( $\Omega_m + \Omega\lambda + \Omega_r \approx 1$ ).
+Observations of Type Ia SNe are consistent with the cosmological model of a flat Universe ( $\Omega_m + \Omega\lambda + \Omega_r \sim 1$ ).
 The equation of state of dark energy (w) may change with the expansion of the Universe across cosmic time.
-Unfortunately, Type Ia SNe are rare and difficult to detect and measure at z>1.5 thus, they are not ideal probes to constrain the dark energy equation of state at high redshifts.
+Unfortunately, Type Ia SNe are rare and difficult to detect and measure at z > 1.5 thus, they can not constrain the dark energy equation of state.
 Therefore, other independent distance indicators are needed in order to measure the expansion of the Universe.

 Figure 1.4 shows the AGN Hubble diagram of local RM AGN as presented by Watson et al. (2011).
-Compared to Type Ia SNe the current AGN Hubble diagram has a larger scatter; a scatter of $\sim$ 0.5 mag.
-With the latest revised version of the R-L relationship (Bentz et al., 2013) the scatter reduces to $\sim$ 0.3 mag (Chapter 2).
-AGN are promising cosmic probes because they are continuously emitting sources: they can be observed multiple times and they are numerous at higher redshifts, z>1.5.
+Compared to Type Ia SNe the current AGN Hubble diagram has a larger scatter; a scatter of ~0.5 mag.
+With the latest revised version of the R - L relationship (Bentz et al., 2013) this scatter becomes ~0.3 mag (Chapter 2).
+But AGN are promising cosmic probes because they are continuously emitting sources: they can be observed multiple times and they are numerous at higher redshifts, z > 1.5.
 Therefore, AGN provide an independent, complementary distance indicator to study the expansion of the Universe.
-Especially, high redshift AGN have a great potential to probe the time derivative of the dark energy equation of state (King et al., 2014).
+Especially, high redshift AGN have a great potential to probe the time derivative of the dark energy equation of state (King et al., 2013a).

 The current hope is to reduce the scatter in the AGN Hubble diagram and to use AGN as cosmological probes effectively.
-This depends on the scatter in the R-L relationship that is currently estimated as 0.13 dex in R (Bentz et al., 2013).
-In Chapter 2, I further investigate the scatter in the R-L relationship.
-According to Bentz et al. (2013) a large fraction of this scatter is attributed to the inaccurate AGN distances, however as I present in Chapter 2, there are other significant sources of significant scatter related to the variability of individual objects.
+This depends on the scatter in the R - L relationship that is currently estimated as 0.13 dex in R. In Chapter 2, I further investigate the scatter in the R - L relationship.
+According to Bentz et al. (2013) a large fraction of this scatter is attributed to the inaccurate AGN distances, however as I present in Chapter 2, there are other sources of significant scatter related to the variability of individual objects.